-Basic earnings per common share is calculated by dividing net income for the year by the weighted average number of common shares outstanding during the year.
+Basic earnings (loss) per common share is calculated by dividing net income (loss) for the year by the weighted average number of common shares outstanding during the year.
 Diluted earnings per common share is calculated by dividing net income for the year by the sum of the weighted average number of common shares outstanding during the year plus the number of potentially dilutive common shares ("dilutive securities") that were outstanding during the year.
-Dilutive securities include options granted pursuant to the Company's stock option plans, potential shares related to the Employee Stock Purchase Plan and Restricted Stock grants to employees and non-employees.
+Dilutive securities include restricted stock units and stock options granted pursuant to the Company's stock option plans.
 Dilutive securities related to the Company's stock option plans are included in the calculation of diluted earnings per common share using the treasury stock method.
 Potentially dilutive securities are excluded from the computation of earnings per share in periods in which a net loss is reported, as their effect would be antidilutive.
-A reconciliation of the numerators and denominators of the basic and diluted loss per common share calculations for the years ended March 31, 2017, 2016 and 2015 is presented in Note 11.
+A reconciliation of the numerators and denominators of the basic and diluted income (loss) per common share calculations for the years ended March 31, 2018, 2017 and 2016 is presented in Note 11.